phy25/tweetpi/README.md

 To make use of the library in Python, either:

 - Refer to [README_demo.py](README_demo.py);
-- Refer to the shell code in TweetPI.py.
+- Refer to the shell code in the end of TweetPI.py.

-You can read the following Design diagram to learn about what's inside the library.
+You can read the following [Design diagram](#design) to learn about what's inside the library.

 ## Design